jojozhuang/jojozhuang.github.io/_portfolio/course-player-xamarin.md

 ---
-layout: software
+layout: portfolio
 key: portfolio
 title: "Course Player"
-date: 2016-01-25
+index: 30
 tags: Xamarin, C#, Visual Studio, iOS
 image: /assets/xamarinplayer/thumbnail.png
 excerpt: An iOS App for playing course, built with Xamarin in C#.
-subcateogry: mobile
+category: mobile
-categories: portfolio
 ---

 > This iOS app is developed by [Xamarin](https://xamarin.com/), which is a tool for developing cross-platform mobile apps.
 The core function of this app is to play course video with screenshot and whiteboard refreshed synchronously.
 It is a prototype for my investigation of cross-platform solution for online course system.